infomaven/InfinitePrimeGenerator/README.md

 NEXT STEPS:
 While preparing this code, several other algorithms were found, but there was not time to explore or implement them.
-I strongly believe the algorithm could be optimized even further with one or more of these approaches.
+I strongly believe this implementation could be optimized even further with one or more of these approaches.

 - Sieve of Atkins